JTSDK/jtsdk64-tools/docs/setup/postinstall.md

 - VS Code set to `Y`

 !!! note
     VS Code is optional.
-However, it is a highly capable editor that performs many tasks including integrated an Bash, PowerShell and CMD terminals.
+However, it is a highly capable editor that performs many tasks including integrated Bash, PowerShell and Windows CMD terminals.
 It's up to the user, but, the development team recommends its use.

 <figure>
   <img src="../images/3-Run-Setup-4.PNG" width=auto />